The Root Cause of Plantar Fasciitis and How to Cure it

 Cortisone injections

-Combining the Kraedl ICD Insoles with our Self-Managed Daily Routine Program we created our unique “Kraedl Treatment Program”.
+Combining the Kraedl ICD Insoles with our Self-Managed Daily Routine Program we created our unique “Kraedl Treatment Plan”.
 This program addresses all aspects of the healing process including the time you spend on your feet, and the “do’s and don’ts” of managing Plantar fasciitis.

-The Kraedl Treatment Program is designed to provide a permanent cure.
+The Kraedl Treatment Plan is designed to provide a permanent cure.
 It is not a quick fix and it can take some time for the fibres to repair as fascia is not ligament, tendon or muscle and does not respond to standard soft tissue treatments.

 If not treated correctly Plantar fasciitis can last for months or even years.
 With our help you can now Self-Manage this frustrating ailment for much less than the fees of a medical appointment.